-The Credit Control & Debt Collection Policy was last reviewed and approved by Council during the 2017/18 budget year in terms of Council Resolution number 11979 dated 21 November 2017 and is attached as annexure to the IDP.
 The policy itself is functioning very well which is evident from the relative high collection rates that are still being achieved.
+Issues that are preventing /hampering the implementation of the policy will be addressed in a separate report.

-The 2023/24 MTREF has been prepared on the basis of achieving an average debtors' collection rate of 95.5 percent on current billings for the 2023/24 financial year and remaining at 95,5 per cent for the two outer years.
+The 2024/25 MTREF has been prepared on the basis of achieving an average debtors' collection rate of 97.54 percent on current billings for the 2023/24 financial year and remaining at 99,5 per cent for the two outer years.